Increasing & Decreasing Functions (College Board AP® Calculus BC): Revision Note

 Graph of a cubic function crossing the x-axis at (-3, 0), (0, 0), and (2, 0), and the y-axis at (0, 0), with labeled coordinates.

-Use the graph to identify where table row cell x open parentheses x plus 3 close parentheses open parentheses x minus 2 close parentheses end cell less or equal than 0 end table (the parts underneath the x-axis)
+Use the graph to identify where table row cell x open parentheses x plus 3 close parentheses open parentheses x minus 2 close parentheses end cell less than 0 end table (the parts underneath the x-axis)

-So these are the regions where f apostrophe open parentheses x close parentheses less or equal than 0, therefore these are the regions where the graph of f open parentheses x close parentheses is decreasing
+So these are the regions where f apostrophe open parentheses x close parentheses less than 0, therefore these are the regions where the graph of f open parentheses x close parentheses is decreasing

 The question asks for intervals, rather than values of x